A A

 Project summary

-Project goal
+Project results

-The project “Upgrade of port Sali” enables:
+The project “Upgrade of port Sali” has enabled:

 • Better quality of public maritime transport